UMWEDU/umw-finaid-sync/_pages/completing-the-fafsa.md

 After the FAFSA filing deadline, all undergraduate students continue to be eligible for <a href="http://www.umw.edu/financialaid/types/loans/student-loans/">Federal Direct Student Loans</a>, and <a href="http://www.umw.edu/financialaid/types/federal-grants/">federal grants</a>.
 Other funds (<a href="http://www.umw.edu/financialaid/types/virginia-state-grants/">Virginia State Grants</a>, <a href="http://www.umw.edu/financialaid/types/scholarship-opportunities/">scholarships</a>, etc.) will not be available after that date.
 <h2>FSAID</h2>
 <ul>
- 	<li>You’ll need an <a href="https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid">FSA ID</a>, a username and password combination that allows you to sign your FAFSA electronically.
-Your FSA ID also can be used to sign loan contracts and to access certain information online.</li>
+ 	<li>Apply for an <a href="https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid">FSA ID</a>, a username and password combination that allows you to sign your FAFSA electronically.</li>
  	<li>You can get your FSA ID as you fill out the FAFSA, but you also have the option to get it ahead of time.</li>
 </ul>
-<h2>Information Needed to Apply</h2>
+<h2>Information Needed for the FAFSA</h2>
 <ul>
  	<li>Student , parent and/or spouse Social Security Numbers</li>
  	<li>Student driver's license</li>